Dental amalgam controversy: Europe

 During the 1980s and 1990s in Norway, there was considerable and intense public debate on the use of dental amalgam.
 The Norwegian Dental Patients Association (Forbundet Tenner og Helse), made up of people who believe they suffered health effects from amalgam fillings, was a driving force in this debate.
 During this time, the media often featured interviews with people claiming that their health problems were caused by amalgam fillings, and who have regained their health after replacing their amalgam fillings with a different material.
 Some scientific studies also reported that patients have been restored to health after having had their amalgam fillings replaced.
-However, these studies were heavily disputed at the time and the Norwegian Board of Health still maintain there is no scientifically proven connection between dental amalgam and health problems.
+However, these studies were heavily disputed at the time and the Norwegian Board of Health still maintains there is no scientifically proven connection between dental amalgam and health problems.

 In 1991, organized through the ministry of the environment, Norway began phasing out the use of most mercury-containing products (not limited to amalgam fillings but also including mercury-based batteries, thermometers, sphygmomanometers, consumer electronics, vehicle components, etc.).
 The ban on the import, export, and use of most mercury-based products began on 1 January 2008.
 The Norwegian officials stressed that this is not a decision based on using an unsafe health product, but rather that the "overall, long term goal is to eliminate the use and release of mercury to the environment".
 Despite the mercury ban, dental offices in Norway may apply for exemptions to use amalgam on a case-by-case basis.

 Similar to Norway, from 1995 to 2009 the Environment Ministry of the Government of Sweden gradually banned the import and use of all mercury-based products (not limited to amalgam fillings alone, but also including mercury-based batteries, thermometers, sphygmomanometers, consumer electronics, vehicle components, lightbulbs, analytical chemicals, cosmetics, etc.).
 These mercury-based products were phased out for environmental reasons and precautionary health reasons.
 Like Norway, there was considerable public pressure in the years leading up to the ban.
 Since the ban, the Government of Sweden continued to investigate ways of reducing mercury pollution.
-The Swedish Chemicals Agency state that they may grant exemptions on the use of amalgam on a case-by-case basis.
+The Swedish Chemicals Agency states that they may grant exemptions on the use of amalgam on a case-by-case basis.

-Following the Minamata Convention on Mercury, from July 2018 onwards, the EU Mercury Regulation prohibits the use of dental amalgam in children under 15 years old and pregnant or breastfeeding woman.
-Additional requirements include the use of pre-encapsulated mercury and ethical disposal of waste amalgam.
+Following the Minamata Convention on Mercury, from July 2018 onwards, the EU Mercury Regulation prohibits the use of dental amalgam in children under 15 years old and pregnant or breastfeeding women.
+Additional requirements include the use of pre-encapsulated mercury and the ethical disposal of waste amalgam.
+On 1 January 2025, dental amalgam was prohibited for use in the EU, except when deemed strictly necessary by the dentist based on the specific needs of the patient.
 The British Dental Association has worked with the Council of European Dentists to prevent an immediate ban of amalgam until further research into practicalities has been undertaken, which is currently ongoing.
 The European Commission will report to European Parliament by June 2020, and to the European Council by 2030 regarding the viability of ending dental amalgam use by 2030.